unrealwork/atsd-use-cases/chart-of-the-day/austin-power/README.md

 The visualization above highlights one of the main reasons that "Public Utility" has become a dirty word in certain circles.
 Opponents of city-managed utilities claim government mismanagement leads to increased prices that would be positively affected by introducing competitors whereas proponents of regulation say just the opposite, electricity is more than a business it is a modern necessity, and government regulation ensures access for everyone.
-Using the web-based [SQL Console](https://axibase.com/docs/atsd/sql/) in [Axibase Time Series Database](https://axibase.com/docs/atsd/), the numerical information associated with the above visualization is shown:
+Using the web-based [SQL Console](https://axibase.com/docs/atsd/sql/) in ATSD, the numerical information associated with the above visualization is shown:

 ```sql
 SELECT tags.customer_class AS "Customer Class", AVG(value) AS "Avg KWH (Cents)"